A Comparison of NVIDIA’s Embedded AI Computing Platform Options

 The NVIDIA Jetson Nano board is ideal for modular electronics applications in that it can be easily placed in a customized motherboard and integrated with an array of sensors and other peripherals.
 This module is ideal for edge computing with a deployed AI/ML model for data-intensive applications.
 Rather than using a cloud-deployed equivalent, where data needs to be sent to a data center for processing and instructions sent back to the embedded module, placing a Jetson Nano into a customized board gives you an embedded solution that gathers and processes large amounts of data directly in the field.

-I built this AI-capable board in Geppetto in about 10 minutes
+I built this AI-capable board in Upverter in about 10 minutes

-Take a look at the Jetson Nano module in Geppetto if you’re interested in taking advantage of a cutting-edge AI computing platform.
-Geppetto also gives you have access to industry-standard COMs and popular modules, allowing you to create production ready hardware for nearly any embedded AI application.
+Take a look at the Jetson Nano module in Upverter if you’re interested in taking advantage of a cutting-edge AI computing platform.
+Upverter also gives you have access to industry-standard COMs and popular modules, allowing you to create production ready hardware for nearly any embedded AI application.